JocaPC/jquery-view-engine/README.md

 # JQVN - JQuery View eNgine

 **JQVN** is probably the simplest possible JavaScript View Engine.
+-	**Easy to learn** – There are not custom syntax, placeholders, rules, or constraints.
+If you know HTML, then you probably already know how to use this view engine.
+-	**Smart** - has built-in logic that automatically recognizes template elements by type and figure out how to populate values into the elements.
+-   **Cross-browser** - it is based on JQuery library, so it will work on any browser that is supported by JQuery.
+-	**Small** - 1.2KB minified.

 There are no frameworks, or custom templating syntax.
 Just write the standard/plan HTML code that you want to show in the browser, take your JavaScript object that contains data and bind them.

 First, you need a plain HTML that represents a template:
 ```html